 Is Arizona a No-Fault State?

 Every state uses its own rules for handling car accident claims, and states generally fall under “fault” and “no-fault” designations.
-Under a no-fault system, an injured driver must resort to his or her own insurance.
+Under a no-fault system, an injured driver must resort to his or her own insurance company.
 A driver may only take legal action against an at-fault driver under specific circumstances.
 Under fault-based systems, the at-fault driver bears liability for the damages he or she causes.
 To learn more about your unique car accident claim in Arizona, contact the Phoenix car accident lawyers at Begam Marks & Traulsen, P.A.

 Fault in Arizona

 Arizona operates under a traditional fault-based system.
-This means that after any accident it is essential to establish fault for the damages.
+This means that after any auto accident it is essential to establish fault for the damages.
 The at-fault driver is responsible for compensating any drivers he or she injured through negligence.
 However, Arizona also follows a pure comparative negligence statute.
 This statute may influence the results of a civil claim if all parties involved share fault for the incident.

 Determining Fault in a Car Accident Claim